masterjeef/stego-sharp/README.md

 Must be > 0 and <= to 8.
 The is due to the fact that we only have 8 bits to work with in each color channel.

-EX :
+SCENARIO :

-We want to embed the bits 11 (3 in decimal) into the red color channel for a single pixel.
+Embed the bits 11 (3 in decimal) into the red color channel for a single pixel.
 See below.

 | BEFORE    |    |     AFTER |
 |-----------|:--:|----------:|